Have questions or want to find out more? Give us a call! 1-877-APA-5818

 3. Make Big Tasks More Manageable

-Use a detailed checklist or write out your task’s separate components to create a step-by-step roadmap that helps you stay on course from start to finish.
+If you have to complete a long assignment or an overwhelming project that requires multiple steps and great attention to detail, break it down into smaller, more manageable steps that are easier to accomplish.
+Use a detailed checklist or write out your task's separate components to create a step-by-step roadmap that helps you stay on course from start to finish.
 Initially, it’s not necessary to put these actionable items in order or even get them all down on paper.
 After you’ve gotten started and have some momentum, you can add items and put your list into alphabetical or chronological order.

 Time Management for Adults With ADHD

 Organization and routine set the foundation for better time management, but it can feel overwhelming to start a scheduled project.
-Sometimes you aren’t quite sure how to begin, or the full scope of the duty seems immense.
+Sometimes you aren't quite sure how to begin, or the full scope of the duty seems immense.
 Whenever you experience these mental or physical roadblocks, commit to working for short amounts of time using a timer method.
+Break up large projects into smaller tasks.
+Instead of one big, daunting project to "clean the entire living room," create separate tasks like this:

 • Task #1: Collect dishes from the living room and place them in the kitchen sink.